Hohnstein Castle

 The location of Hohnstein Castle on a rocky spur makes it a real eye-catcher to this day.
 It attracted artists as early as the 18th and 19th centuries - including Caspar David Friedrich.

-You can imagine the young Friedrich sitting in the arbour of the "Zum Hirsch" inn on Hohnstein's market square that evening - tired but fulfilled - and putting one last drawing on paper.
+On one of his hikes through the Elbe Sandstone Mountains, he made a sketch on July 8, 1800 (now lost): Two impressions of the Polenztal valley and a quick study of the castle testify to an impressive day in nature.
+One can imagine the young Friedrich sitting in the evening - tired but fulfilled - in the arbour of the "Zum Hirsch" inn on Hohnstein's market square and putting one last drawing on paper.
 Perhaps he was already making plans there for the next day: a descent into the Schindergraben to draw the ruins at the Schinderloch.

 The extensive grounds are open to the public